 The Oculus Quest 2 is a hell of a lot of hardware for $299.
 In fact, we’re convinced that Facebook is making a loss on each unit sold.pcgamer.com

-In the article, PC GAMER go on to justify their position, and if you’re interested in the Quest 2, it’s well worth a read.
+In the article, PC GAMER goes on to justify its position, and if you’re interested in the Quest 2, it’s well worth a read.